SPECIFIC EFFECTS OF ADAPTATION RESULTING FROM TRAINING ON DIFFERENT FORMS OF SWIMMING EXERCISE EQUIPMENT

 Sexsmith, J. R., Oliver, M. L., & Johnson-Bos, J. M. (1992).
 Acute responses to surgical tubing and biokinetic swim bench interval exercise.
 Journal of Swimming Research, 8, 5-10.

 Power output, oxygen consumption, and ventilation were relatively constant during the three exercise sets.
-This meant that exercise intensity did not change over the course of either exercise sets.
-Since those measures were stable, the HR probably increased due to increased blood pressure and thermoregulatory factors, such as skin blood flow and sweating.
+This meant that exercise intensity did not change over the course of any exercise set.
+Since those measures were stable, the heart rate probably increased due to increased blood pressure and thermoregulatory factors, such as skin blood flow and sweating.

 The different responses to the exercises may be due to their dissimilar force generation requirements, and hence, unique motor unit use (synchronization) and recruitment.
 For example, a large force is required at the commencement of the pull on the swim bench but is delayed with tubing due to its elastic "give" in the initial pull stages.
 Also the tubing recovery requires resistance to slow the elastic "snap" back while the bench has only the movement of body parts to control.
 The bench also employs isometric contraction of the legs and back against the restraining belt.
 The extra bench factors exercise a greater muscle mass and produce a greater metabolic cost, hence the higher values.